 Can You Freeze Wine For Cooking?

 Yes, you can absolutely freeze wine for cooking.
-Using frozen wine for cooking is not only okay.
+Using frozen cooking wine is not only okay.
 It’s downright ideal.
 Even wine that is a bit oxidized and freezer burned can be used for cooking.

 Nobody is putting cabernet in a stew and trying to tease out its dark fruit finish while shoveling beef and carrots into their mouth.
 Nobody is putting chardonnay in a fondue and meditating on its oakiness through gobs of cheese.
 Any damage that mild oxidation and freezer burn do to a wine is basically moot when that wine is cooked at high temperatures and combined with other robust flavors.
 When wine is used for cooking, all we’re really after is the wine’s general flavor profile, not its nuances.
 Freezing wine won’t affect that.